santiago-sanitation-systems/Santiago.jl/README.md

 ## Logging

-By default, `SanitationSystemMassFlow` is rather talkative.
+By default, `Santiago` is rather talkative.
 This can be adapted by the logging level.
-With the package `LoggingExtras.jl` (must be installed extra) different logging levels can be used for the console output and the log file:
+With the package `LoggingExtras.jl` (needs to be installed extra) different logging levels can be used for the console output and the log file: